-International Games Day @ your library is a chance to celebrate games, libraries, and the communities that both help to create and sustain with other library-lovers around the world.
-On Saturday, November 16, people all over the planet will join together to celebrate the mutually-reinforcing power of play and learning.
+International Games Day @ your library is a chance to celebrate games and libraries, not to mention the communities that both help to create and sustain, with other library-lovers around the world.
+On Saturday, November 15, 2014, people all over the planet will join together to celebrate the mutually-reinforcing power of play and learning.

 What is International Games Day @ your library?

 Basically, it's just a date when a whole bunch of libraries all over the world agree to play games in a spirit of co-operation.

 The games can be anything the library and community in question likes: previously, libraries have hosted "learn to play chess" days, board games, card games, trivia games, tabletop roleplaying games, online videogame tournaments, and social games that travel the entire world.

 But this description doesn't come close to doing it justice.
 Here are some actual comments from public and library staff on previous days:

 - “Some of the things I overheard this year: 'I didn't know the library was this cool!', 'Can we do this every month?', 'Do we have to leave?', 'I love my life!' "